 Meanwhile, since the moon moves to a different mansion every day, every person's birthday corresponds to one of the Twenty-eight Lunar Mansions that tells one's personality, destiny, love life, suited careers, and relationship with others.

-Purple Forbidden Enclosure — Royal Palace and National Well Being
+Purple Forbidden Enclosure — Royal Palace of Heaven

-Purple Forbidden Enclosure is located in the central section around the Circumpolar Stars area.
+Purple Forbidden Enclosure, or Ziwei, is located in the central section around the Circumpolar Stars area.
 The Big Dipper is included in this enclosure.

-It is the palace for the Great Emperor of Heaven to live in.
+It is the palace for the Great Emperor of Heaven lived.

-Hundreds of stars in this enclosure are divided into 39 groups, and each group is named mostly after the emperor, queen, crown prince, high-rank imperial officials, and some powerful deities that are in charge of the weather, longevity, war, agriculture, etc.
+Hundreds of stars in this enclosure are divided into 39 groups.
+Each group is named mostly after the emperor, queen, crown prince, high-rank imperial officials, and some powerful deities in charge of the weather and longevity, war, agriculture, etc.

 To correspond to the Purple Forbidden Enclosure, Chinese emperors built their royal palaces and named them after this enclosure, such as the Forbidden City in Beijing.

 Meanwhile, in ancient Chinese Astrology, the star phenomena of the Purple Forbidden Enclosure are the significant harbingers of the emperor's reign.

 If all stars are bright, it represents a stable, wealthy society in that the emperor and officials are doing great jobs.